yasinpalizban/laravel-restful-api-kick-starter/README.md

-# Codeigniter 4 Modular RestFull Api Kick Starter
+# Laravel 9 Modular RestFull Api Kick Starter

 Laravel restful api kick start is amazing  project, very power full  scaffolding to develop any application with out being how project is getting bigger and bigger.